KarmaPanda/project05/readme.md

 - [ ] Rewatch discussion and implement Kostin's comments
 - [ ] Write out our reasons for choosing the CSS we did
 - [ ] Fix menu width on F-page
+- [ ] Add back the logo on the pages, find a good one